 What is the correct dose of this medication?

-The full dose is 2.0 mg, taken weekly.
-However, your provider will usually start you off with a smaller weekly dose and work up to the full dose or the largest dose that is best for you.
+A full dose of Ozempic is 2.0 mg, taken weekly.
+However, your provider will usually start you off with a smaller weekly dose and work up to the dose that is best for you.

-Most side effects are gastrointestinal in nature and may be dose dependent.
-Some patients do not tolerate the maximum dose well, and their maintenance dose is lower due to these side effects.
+Most side effects are gastrointestinal (GI) and may be dose dependent.
+Some patients do not tolerate the maximum dose well, and their maintenance dose is lower to help them avoid side effects.
+If side effects do occur, they tend to happen soon after injection (especially if you’ve just had a dose increase) then tend to subside.
 The most common side effects that patients experience include:

 - Abdominal pain

-Do I still need to watch my diet and exercise when I take Ozempic?
+Do I still need to watch my diet and exercise if I take Ozempic?

 Yes.
-Ozempic should be considered as part of an overall weight loss and health plan, along with a diet rich in fruits and veggies and a regular program of physical activity.
-A healthy diet and exercise is always preferred for weight loss over medications or surgery, and medication does not replace eating a well-balanced diet and staying active.
+Ozempic is a part of an overall weight loss and health plan built on a nutrient-rich, balanced diet and a regular program of physical activity.
+A combination of healthy diet and exercise is always preferred for weight loss over medications or surgery.
+Medication does not replace eating a well-balanced diet and staying active but rather works along with a healthy lifestyle to improve your well-being.

 Where can I get Ozempic for weight loss?

-QuickMD can prescribe Ozempic online and send the medication to your local pharmacy or have it mailed to your home.
-If during your consultation with the weight-loss team the joint decision is made that you are not a good candidate for this medication, your visit will be free.
-To get started, make an appointment through video or phone.
+If during your consultation with a provider the decision is made that you are not a good candidate for Ozempic, your visit will be free.
+Talk with a provider today through video or phone, or make an appointment to get started.